SAP-samples/btp-secure-development/exercises/ex0/README.md

 The Incident Management application launchpad should now open.

+⚠️ **Note:**
+Be sure to save and bookmark the URL for the Launchpad.
+You will need it to test the Incident Management application during the exercises.

 ### 6.6.
 Verify Access with Different Users

 > ⚠️ Before opening the incident-management-application, ensure all backend services are running.